-United Way is the only way you can give to the whole community.
+United Way of Greater Stark County is the only way you can give to the whole community.
 So, while supporting a single health and human service organization is certainly a choice you can make, please also consider making a contribution to the Community Fund.
 That way, you can maximize the impact of your gift by combining it with the giving power of thousands of others.
 You will then be part of a community force that works together to strengthen our entire human care agenda, not just a single organization or cause.
 Another benefit to you is convenience.
-Giving through United Way allows you to have your contribution deducted from your paycheck, and then not have to think about it again.
+Giving through UWGSC allows you to have your contribution deducted from your paycheck, and then not have to think about it again.

 Are charitable contributions tax deductible?